 - The Standards of Practice & Code of Ethics Exam will validate their understanding of the minimum requirements of an RV Inspection, and the Ethics required of an RV Inspection professional.

-Once they complete these two exams, they will be issued their Certified RV Inspector credentials.
-When they become an accredited member of the NRVIA, they will have the skill-set needed to develop a business, or the option to apply for a contractor opportunity with an RV Inspection business listed with the NRVIA.
-This will multiply their chances and expand the possibilities for success with an RV Inspection career.
+Once they complete these two exams, they will be issued their Level One Certified RV Inspector credentials.
+When they become an accredited member of the NRVIA, they will have the skill-set needed to develop an RV inspection business.

 SYNERGY: The value of any association comes ultimately from the working relationships that are developed with other NRVIA Inspectors and Associate Members around the country.

 As a member of the NRVIA, they have an active resource for other members to draw upon for consultation regarding inspection issues, problems they don’t have the answer to, products and services, and so much more.